United Nations Society of Writers: Issues

 Diva International and UN Special both published on the Library event of 14 October 2014 to celebrate 25 years of UN writers.
 The WHO publication "New Special", with a circulation of 10,500 copies, published a two-page article "Happy Anniversary" to mark 30 years UNSW (pages 40–41).
-The February 2021 issue of the "New Special" pp. 28–29 published an article by UNSW president Marko Stanovic, celebrating the publication of Ex Tempore Nr.
-31 and including some articles by UNSW authors on the topic "literature in confinement"..
+The February 2021 issue of the "New Special" published an article by UNSW president Marko Stanovic, celebrating the publication of Ex Tempore Nr.
+31 and including some articles by UNSW authors on the topic "literature in confinement.
 UNSW held a literary tea event on 25 June 2022.